tomwassenberg/certbot-ocsp-fetcher/README.md

 ## Usage

-The script should be run with superuser privileges, because it needs access to the directory Certbot stores its certificates in (by default `/etc/letsencrypt/live`).
+The script should be run with privileges that allow it to access the directory that Certbot stores its certificates in (by default `/etc/letsencrypt/live`).
-You should run it periodically, for instance by using the included systemd service + timer, or by adding it to the root user's crontab.
+You should run it periodically, for instance by using the included systemd service + timer, or by adding it to the user's crontab.
 It can be run as
 follows:

 `# ./certbot-ocsp-fetcher.sh [-c/--certbot-dir DIRECTORY] [-o/--output-dir
 DIRECTORY]`

-When you want to use this as a deploy hook (Certbot >= 0.17.0), use the Certbot command you would normally use when requesting a certificate, but add `--deploy-hook "/path/to/certbot-ocsp-fetcher.sh"`.
+When you want to use this as a deploy hook (Certbot >= 0.17.0), append `--deploy-hook "/path/to/certbot-ocsp-fetcher.sh"` to the Certbot command you would normally use when requesting a certificate.

 When you can't use Certbot >= 0.17.0, use the `--renew-hook` flag instead.
-The difference between `--deploy-hook` and `--renew-hook` is that a renew-hook is not invoked during the first issuance in a certificate lineage, but only during its renewals.
+The difference between `--deploy-hook` and `--renew-hook` is that a renew hook is not invoked during the first issuance in a certificate lineage, but only during its renewals.
 Be aware that in Certbot < 0.10.0, hooks were [not saved] in the renewal configuration of a certificate.